asessofia/DocumentSearch/README.md

 # Exercise Selection Motivation
-I chose this case study because It highlighted my strenghts in python scriptings.
+I chose this case study because It highlighted my strenghts in python scripting.
 I spent the last few years doing a lot of automation to help build highly available and secure application onpremises or in the public cloud and I have used Python, groovy and ruby.
 Python can be a language of choice for automation.